7 Things Your Emotionally Abusive Partner Does When You Set Boundaries

 The Adult Shows Up

-This is when the abuse target changes their own behavior and begins to show up as an adult in the situation.
-She senses everything slipping away, and she makes the decision to go for all or nothing.
+This is when the abuse target changes her own choices and begins to show up as an adult in the situation.
+She senses everything slipping away, and she decides to go for all or nothing.
 This empowers her to establish more powerful consequences in a last attempt to demonstrate the seriousness of the issue.

 It is here that she often chooses to separate.
 She is now ready to take her last stand, finally accepting the fact that she cannot control her abusive partner and his flying monkeys, but she CAN control her own choices and what she will or will not put up with.